roliod/packageton/READme.md

 [![Build Status](https://travis-ci.com/roliod/packageton.svg?token=xLWRR38GPhFQuvaZTh9c&branch=master)](https://travis-ci.com/roliod/packageton)

-Packageton helps to create a skeleton structure which could be used to create pakages and modules.
+Packageton helps to create a skeleton structure which could as a base for a package or module.

 # Installation